-Image optimization, which results in the smallest possible file size but no loss in visual quality, is a mandatory step before delivery.
-That way, you save bytes and improve website performance because the smaller the image files, the faster the browser can download and render them on viewers’ screens.
+Compressing images is one form of image optimization.
+Its objective is to achieve the smallest possible file size but no loss in visual quality.
+This way, you save bytes and improve website performance because the smaller the image files, the faster the browser can download and render them on viewers’ screens.
+When choosing a compression format, you should consider the type, purpose, and features of the image.
+Lossy compression is best for photos and complex images, while lossless compression is best for logos and simple images.